siazoombox/Onboarding/projectLifecycle.md

 ## Project Lifecycle

-At Expertizo, all tasks are created as tickets through [Trello](https://trello.com/).
+At Sia Zoombox, all tasks are created as tickets through [Trello](https://trello.com/).

 If a ticket is classified as a Project, the following steps take place: